ManoranjanKumar664/ManoranjanKumar664/README.md

 ■ 📫 I don't like talking.So better to reach me through email @baskeymanoranjan400@gmail.com or call me on 7481848068.

-■ 😎 Hobby: Watching movie.
+■ 😎 Hobby: Watching movies and Coding.

 ■ ⚡ Fun fact: I laugh a lot lonely because as you know, Laughing is the best medicine.